Historic Cattlemen's Paso Robles Lounge

 Other drinks include a nod to the hotel’s founders, a ghost, Marilyn Monroe, John Wayne, and a famous pianist, all characters in the long history of the Inn.

-Visit the Cattleman's Lounge to learn about Paso Robles history and experience its culture first hand.
+Visit our Paso Robles lounge to learn about the city's history and experience its culture first hand.